zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Discussion and Limitations

 \textbf{Beyond LZW.} While we adopt LZW for dynamic construction of hypertokens, \texttt{zip2zip} is broadly compatible with any online compression algorithm.
 Future work may explore alternative schemes that provide different trade-offs between compression efficiency and model performance.

 \textbf{Codebook Management Strategy.} The LZW algorithm grows the codebook linearly with the number of tokens in the context window.
 Empirical results show that only about 25\% of hypertokens are reused during generation, leaving substantial room for optimization.
-Two potential improvements are: (1) \textbf{pruning} or \textbf{selective retention} strategies to reduce unused entries, and (2) \textbf{codebook prefilling}, which could be beneficial if likely tokens can be anticipated before input processing.
+Two potential improvements are (1) \textit{pruning} or \textit{selective retention} strategies to reduce unused entries, and (2) \textit{codebook prefilling}, which could be beneficial if likely tokens can be speculated ahead of input processing.

-\textbf{Compression–Quality Trade-off.} There is an inherent trade-off between compression and modeling: as the token space is compressed more aggressively, redundancy is reduced—but so is predictability—making it harder for the model to forecast the next (hyper)token.
-In the extreme, optimal compression schemes such as arithmetic coding produce sequences that are statistically indistinguishable from random noise, rendering them unlearnable by language models~\citep{lester2024trainingllmsneurallycompressed}.
-Empirically, we observe this effect as increased perplexity under higher compression levels (Table~\ref{tab:perplexity}), which can undermine the benefits of compression by degrading generation quality (though minor in the tasks in Table~\ref{tab:nlp_tasks} and Table~\ref{tab:machine_translation}).
-Striking the right balance between compression and model performance remains an important direction for future research.
+\textbf{Optimization Under Lossless Compression.} Since \texttt{zip2zip} employs lossless compression, the achievable performance is theoretically invariant under the transformation: a \textit{transported model}, as described in Section~\ref{subsec:entropy_invariance}, can attain identical likelihood to that in the original space.
+Empirically, however, we observe a mild increase in perplexity under compression (Table~\ref{tab:nlp_perplexity}), indicating that the trained model does not perfectly recover the \textit{transported model}.
+This discrepancy arises from optimization challenges rather than representational limits—gradient descent may converge more slowly or settle in suboptimal regions due to more complex loss landscape.
+Understanding this optimization difficulty—how the search landscape changes under compression and whether targeted preconditioning or extended training budgets can close the gap—remains an important question for future work.